 Ok, so WOW.
 When I saw these I just knew I had to make them.
 I love millionaire bars (you know, the ones with shortbread, caramel & chocolate) well these have a layer of COOKIE DOUGH in between the caramel and the chocolate. :O C.O.O.K.I.E.D.O.U.G.H!

-This recipe is from one of my favourite bloggers Lindsay Landis of Love and Olive Oil and it's from her new book The Cookie Dough Lover's Cookbook.
-I changed the recipe a tiny bit, mainly because I didn't have any double cream, but pretty much stuck to it.
+This recipe is from one of my favourite bloggers Lindsay Landis of Love and Olive Oil and it’s from her new book The Cookie Dough Lover’s Cookbook.
+I changed the recipe a tiny bit, mainly because I didn’t have any double cream, but pretty much stuck to it.
 They are totally amazing.
-In fact the whole book is because quite simply, who doesn't love cookie dough?
-I'm often amazed I actually get any cookies baked as I just want to eat the dough!
+I mean come on, billionaire bars?
+One up from millionaire bars!
+The whole book is because quite simply, who doesn’t love cookie dough?
+I’m often amazed I actually get any cookies baked as I just want to eat the dough!

 These were just as fantastic.
 Believe me, you need these in your life now.

 > Rubber spatula

 For the Shortbread:

 > 1/2tsp vanilla extract

 > 1/4tsp salt (I omitted this as I used marg)